Trace formulas in higher dimensions: Introduction

-\item for $(\il,\Tril)=(\mathcal{M}_\psi,\tau_\psi)$ we can relax the commutativity assumption on the path $\Hop(t)$ for $t\in (0, 1)$, see Theorem \ref{Kr-Thm3}.
-This resolves Problem \ref{Peller} for a pair of bounded self-adjoint $n$-tuple for $f\in\Wnn$.
-Moreover, if $f\in\RRn$, the commutativity assumption in Theorem \ref{Kr-Thm3} can be relaxed even further for $t\in(0,1]$, see Remark \ref{D-Rmrk1}. \end{enumerate}
+\item For $(\il,\Tril)=(\mathcal{M}_\psi,\tau_\psi)$, we can relax this additional assumption on $\mathbf{V}_{n}$, see Theorem \ref{Kr-Thm3}.
+This establishes formula \eqref{PellerProblem} for a pair of bounded self-adjoint $n$-tuple and for $f\in\Wnn$.
+Moreover, if $f\in\RRn$, the commutativity assumption in Theorem \ref{Kr-Thm3} can be relaxed even further, see Remark \ref{D-Rmrk1}.
+This observation provides further motivation for considering singular traces in the context of \eqref{PellerProblem}. \end{enumerate}

 To the best of the authors' knowledge, the multivariable trace formulas for maximal dissipative operators have never appeared in the literature before.
 We prove the first and the second order formulas in this setting.